uoy-research/ALOFT/README.md

 Aloft contains a self-adaptive controller to address the scenario described based on the two layered architecture of a manged and managing system.
 The managing system utilises a MAPE-K feedback loop.
 The specific drone used is the PX4-Vision which is equipped with IMU sensors, and a 3D-depth camera.
 All models for the exemplar are contained in the folder **catkin_ws/src/drone_controller/models/**.

+## Setting up the VM
+It is recommend, at a minimum, to create a VM that has at least 16GB of RAM and 4 cpus.
+Additionally as stated before a GPU passthrough is useful for running the full exemplar which includes darknet_ros.
+For installing qcow2 VM images can only be used on Ubuntu OS.
+The qcow2 image can be converted for other OS, for example using qemu-img to convert qcow2 to vmdk for Windows OS.
+We were able to perform this conversion using qemu-img, and once we have properly tested that the conversion was succesful we will upload the vmdk image here.

+For installing the VM on Ubuntu you can use virt-manager and follow the GUI instructions.
+The user can also use virt-install as follows:

+`virt-install --name Aloft_VM --memory 16834 --vcpus 4 --disk /path/to/qcow2_image/aloft.qcow2,bus=sata --import --network default`

+## Running the Exemplar
 In Aloft the simulation for the exemplar can be conducted with a few commands.
 In terminal 1:

 `roslaunch drone_controller mine_1_setup.launch darknet_active:=1`